Ryanb58/ryanb58.github.io/content/posts/2016-12-09-top-python-tools-and-packages.md

 [gmvault](https://github.com/gaubert/gmvault) - Not a library, but still written in python.
 It gives me the ability to backup and restore my emails from gmail, locally.

-[elasticsearch-dsl-py](https://github.com/elastic/elasticsearch-dsl-py) - Favorite high level library for elasticsearch manipulation.
+[elasticsearch-dsl-py](https://github.com/elastic/elasticsearch-dsl-py) - Favorite high level library for ElasticSearch manipulation.

 [2to3](https://docs.python.org/2/library/2to3.html) - Great tool for helping move from a python 2 codebase to a python 3 codebase.

 [httpie](https://github.com/jkbrzt/httpie) - A good tool for sending HTTP requests without the complexity that is CURL.

 [yapf](https://github.com/google/yapf) - Code formatting tool made by google.
-Very useful in a team enviroment to ensure all code looks as if it was written by a single developer.
+Very useful in a team environment to ensure all code looks as if it was written by a single developer.

-[rauth](https://github.com/litl/rauth) - Helpful library for people utilizing the OAuth workflow ontop of requests.
+[rauth](https://github.com/litl/rauth) - Helpful library for people utilizing the OAuth workflow on top of requests.

 [ptpython](https://github.com/jonathanslenders/ptpython) - Best python REPL.